Skip to main content

 Executive Function Boost

-Planning sequences and inhibiting impulsive moves strengthens prefrontal cortex executive control, improving decision-making and strategic thinking abilities.
+Planning sequences and inhibiting impulsive moves strengthens prefrontal cortex executive control.

 2020

-"Significant improvements in inhibition, processing speed, and working memory after 4 weeks of training"
+"Significant improvements in inhibition, processing speed, and working memory"

 Brain training participants